-After lunch, follow the Freedom Trail walking tour, where costumed guides introduce you to the city's historic sites.
-You’ll discover Faneuil Hall, site of America's first town meeting, and the Paul Revere House, the Revolutionary War hero's former home.
-You'll also see Old North Church, a National Historic Landmark.
-Don’t miss the 18th-century frigate USS Constitution.
-Climb aboard to discover hands-on exhibits and original artifacts that reveal her fascinating history.
+After enjoying a satisfying lunch at one of the numerous restaurants near the Harborwalk, continue your cultural exploration with the Freedom Trail walking tour.
+Uncover the city's historic sites, thanks to the well informed and costumed tour guides.
+Discover Faneuil Hall, site of America's first town meeting, and the Paul Revere House, the Revolutionary War hero's former home.
+Revel in the special opportunity to climb aboard the 18th-century frigate USS Constitution, and find original artifacts that reveal her fascinating history.

 John Hancock Weather Beacon

 The weather beacon at the top of the Berkeley Building (old John Hancock Building) has a rhyme to help decipher the colors: steady blue, clear view; flashing blue, clouds due; steady red, rain ahead; flashing red, snow.
 But during baseball season, flashing red means that a Red Sox home game was called off because of the weather.

 Massachusetts State House

 Signs on approaching highways indicating the distance to Boston aren't measuring the miles to the city limits but to the State House dome.
 The dome is gilded in 23.5kt gold leaf.

 Molasses flood of 1919